SKauvery/User-Management-App/README.md

 Overview

 The User Management Application is a full-stack web application that allows users to manage a list of users.
-It features user listing, detailed user views, user addition, and user removal.
+It features user listing, detailed user views, user addition, editing user and user removal.
 Built with a Node.js backend and a React frontend, the application offers a responsive design and a user-friendly interface.

 Tech Stack